Peanuuutz/tomlkt/README.md

 ```

 It will throw `net.peanuuutz.tomlkt.internal.ConflictEntryException`.
 Due to the reading process
-of [TomlFileParser](https://github.com/Peanuuutz/tomlkt/tree/master/src/commonMain/kotlin/net/peanuuutz/tomlkt/internal/parser/TomlFileParser.kt), each time a table head is parsed, the path will be immediately put into
+of [TomlFileParser](https://github.com/Peanuuutz/tomlkt/tree/master/core/src/commonMain/kotlin/net/peanuuutz/tomlkt/internal/parser/TomlFileParser.kt), each time a table head is parsed, the path will be immediately put into
-the whole [Tree](https://github.com/Peanuuutz/tomlkt/tree/master/src/commonMain/kotlin/net/peanuuutz/tomlkt/internal/parser/TreeNode.kt), and meanwhile be checked if is already defined. :face_with_head_bandage:
+the whole [tree](https://github.com/Peanuuutz/tomlkt/tree/master/core/src/commonMain/kotlin/net/peanuuutz/tomlkt/internal/parser/TreeNode.kt), and meanwhile be checked if is already defined.

+Better to keep super-table first!

 ### Extra features